MarkWme/aks-sb-workshop/07-ClusterConfigMgmt.md

 ## Examining the AKS Secure Baseline Deployment

-In this part we will be setting up a typical Hub & Spoke Network we see with most customers.
-For example, the Hub will contain a centralized Firewall service that will be used to govern egress traffic.
-The Spoke will contain the workload, AKS in our case.
+In this part we will explore the concept of GitOps using an open source tool called Flux which is deployed as part of the AKS Baseline.

 ---

-## Part 1: Deploy the network infrastructure
+## Part 7: Cluster Configuration Management

 ## Concepts